guilhemmarchand/trackme/docs/configuration.rst

 trackme_admin role for granular access
 ======================================

-**The application contains a builtin role that can be used for granular permissions:**
+**The application contains a built-in role that can be used for granular permissions:**

 - trackme_admin